 \begin{itemize} \item \textbf{Completion (C)}: The mean percentage completion over $n$ test runs.
-Completions are successful and equal to $1$ in a test run; if the system does not exceed in failing to grasp the goal object $n=5$ times, else it is $0$.
+Completions are successful and equal to $1$ in a test run; if the system does not exceed in failing to grasp the goal object $n=5$ times, it is $0$.
 The metric measures the system's ability to complete the task.

 \item \textbf{Grasp success (GS)}: The mean percentage of successful grasp over all grasp attempts.
-This metric represents the accuracy of the model and its ability to estimate goal object successful grasp. \item \textbf{Motion number (MN)}: The mean number of push actions per completion.
+This metric represents the accuracy of the model and its ability to estimate the goal object successfully grasped. \item \textbf{Motion number (MN)}: The mean number of push actions per completion.
 It reflects action efficiency. \end{itemize}